kormax/apple-enhanced-contactless-polling/README.md

 Other features (Gymkit, CarKey setup, VAS, Ignore other iphone NFC field) use ECP as well.

+ECP (reader side) can be impleneted in software on many NFC devices, provided that a low-level access to hardware is available (AKA no Android and IOS*).
+Proof of concept was successfuly tested using PN532, PN5180, ST25R3916 chips.

+Device side ECP is (probably) implemented using a customized CRS applet developed by NXP exclusively for Apple.

 More info will be added here soon©.